filipizydorczyk/windows-preparator/README.md

 # Usage

-Open powershell in pace where you cloned this repository.
+Open powershell (as administrator) in pace where you cloned this repository.
 Before you will run any script make sure that execution plociy is correct by typing

 ```ps1
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser